AnNinh2605/Employee-MS/README.md

 - Technology Development: Improved skills in both front-end (ReactJS) and back-end (Node.js, Express) development.
 - API Development: Gained experience in building API with RESTful APIs.
 - Data Management: Learned how the data was transported from client to server, stored in database, and back.
-- Authentication: Implemented authentication using JSON Web Tokens (JWT) and refresh tokens.
+- Authentication: Implemented authentication using JSON Web Tokens (JWT), reset token when the password is forgotten, and refresh token.
 - Input Validation: Validated input data on both client and server side.
-- Deployment: Deploying application on platforms like Vercel, Render, and MongoDB Atlas.
+- Deployment: Deploying applications on Vercel, Render, and MongoDB Atlas platforms.
 - Project Management: Use git to manage & save source code, and roll back when errors occur.
 - Self-Learning: The importance of continuous learning and staying updated with the latest technologies.